m-mcardle/CourseScheduler/README.md

 # Sprint 5
 This branch contains the code that was created by team 205 to meet requirements for sprint five.
-This sprint was focused on
+This sprint was focused on creating and demonstrating request and response paths across our stack.
+This involved updating the frontend with interactable interface, building a flask server with Gunicorn, and connecting everything together.

 https://20.168.192.248/ <- check out our web application using this link!